Yoihenba Meitei Sukham

-Yoihenba Meitei Sukham (Sukham Yoihenba Meitei, born 7 February 2004) is an Indian professional footballer who plays as a midfielder for the Indian Super League club Kerala Blasters FC.
+Yoihenba Meitei Sukham (Sukham Yoihenba Meitei, born 7 February 2004) is an Indian professional footballer who plays as a midfielder for the Assam State Premier League club Karbi Anglong Morning Star FC.

 Club career

 Early life and career

 Born in Thoubal, Manipur, Yoihenba started his youth career with the under-16 division of NEROCA FC, whom he represented in the U15 Hero Junior League in 2017.
 He would then sign for the U15 team of the Indian Super League side Kerala Blasters FC, whom he represented in the 2019 Hero Junior League and the Subroto Cup, before signing to the reserve side of Kerala Blasters.

 Kerala Blasters

 2018–2024: Kerala Blasters reserves and senior team debut

 Yoihenba signed his first senior contract for the reserves team of the Indian Super League side Kerala Blasters FC.
 He was then included in the Blasters' reserve squad that played the 2020–21 Kerala Premier League.
 Under the new senior team gaffer Ivan Vukomanović, Yoihenba was one among the six reserve team players that was called up for 2021 pre-season camp of Kerala Blasters, and was then named in the Blasters' squad for the 2021 Durand Cup by Vukomanović.
 He also represented the reserves in the 2021–22 Kerala Premier League season.
 During the 2023–24 season, Yoihenba was chosen in the Blasters' reserves' squad for the 2023 Reliance Foundation Development League's national phase, and was again called up for the pre-season camp, and 2023 Durand Cup squad.
 After making it to the senior squad for the 2023–24 Indian Super League season, his senior career debut would come against Mohun Bagan Super Giant on 27 December 2023, where he came in as a substitute for Mohammed Azhar in the injury time of the second half and played just one minute, as the Blasters would win the match 0–1 at full-time.